Martchus/arch-repo-manager/README.md

 ```

 The server obviously needs write permissions to add packages to repositories.
 In my
-setup I've just add it as group and set permissions accordingly:
+setup I just added it as group and set permissions accordingly:

 ```
 sudo chown -R martchus:buildservice-git $local_db_path